 Many teens try alcohol, tobacco, or drugs.
 Some teens try these substances only a few times and stop.
 Others can't control their urges or cravings for them.
-This is a substance use problem.
+This is substance use disorder.
+Moderate to severe substance use disorder is sometimes called addiction.

 Teens may try a number of substances, including cigarettes, alcohol, household chemicals (inhalants), prescription and over-the-counter medicines, and illegal drugs.
 Teens use alcohol more than any other substance.
 Marijuana is the illegal drug that teens use most often.